-Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK pensions legislation, UK employment legislation and UK tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the UK Companies Act 2006.
+Based on our understanding of the group and industry, we identified that the principal risks of non-compliance with laws and regulations related to pension legislation, employment legislation and tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manipulate results and potential management bias in accounting estimates and judgements.
 Audit procedures performed by the engagement team included:

-- Gaining an understanding of the legal and regulatory framework applicable to the company and considering the risk of non-compliance by the company; - Holding discussions with management, covering its consideration of known or suspected instances of non-compliance with laws and regulations that could give rise to a material misstatement; - Addressing the risk of management override of controls through the testing of journals which met specific risk criteria, and evaluating whether there was evidence of management bias throughout our audit procedures; - Reviewing critical accounting estimates in regards to the percentage completion and forecast outcomes of projects and the valuation of trade receivables and contract assets; and - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulation.
+- Gaining an understanding of the legal and regulatory framework applicable to the Group and industry in which it operates and considering the risk of non-compliance of these laws and regulations.
+We held discussions with management and the Group's legal counsel, including consideration of known or suspected instances of non-compliance with laws and regulations, that could give rise to a material misstatement in the Group and Company financial statements. - Addressing the risk of management override of controls through the testing of journals which met specific risk criteria, and evaluating whether there was evidence of management bias throughout our audit procedures. - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulation; and - Challenging assumptions and judgements made by management to its significant accounting estimates, in particular in relation to contract accounting, valuation of trade receivables and contract assets, litigation provisions and recoverability of investment in subsidiaries (Company only).